 Be aware that re-aging may not be offered if the account is more than 90 days past due.

 Hardship programs are nearly identical to the debt management programs offered by nonprofit credit card agencies like InCharge Debt Solutions.
 Both programs make it easier to afford the monthly payments by lowering interest rates and eliminating fees.

 There are, however, some differences that should be considered before deciding between the two.

 - Debt management plans are 3-5 years long, which helps lower the monthly payments to affordable levels.
-The card companies would like the debt paid off in 6-12 months, though they can extend the time frame, if they choose.
+Credit card company hardship programs look to get paid back in 6-12 months, though they will work with you on longer time scales.

 - Most consumers have multiple credit cards, which means they would have to call and negotiate a deal with each card company.
 If you only have one or two cards, that might be doable.
-However, if you have three or more cards, it’s probably best to let the nonprofit agencies step in and do the negotiating for you.
-They work with the card companies on and know how far to push.
+However, if you have three or more cards, it’s probably best to let the nonprofit agencies step in communicate with creditors on your behalf.

 - The debt management programs have a monthly service fee of $20-$60, depending on what state you live in.
 The card companies don’t charge a fee.
 They want you to pay off the balance as quickly as possible.

 - The debt management programs are designed to help you get on an affordable budget; increase your financial literacy and pay off your debt.
 The card companies primarily are interested in getting your debt paid off.

 “Generally, we evaluate the individual customer situation and propose an appropriate, customized solution, BoA’s Riess said.
 “We also may refer customers to non-profit credit counseling agencies that provide a more holistic solution if the customer has debt with multiple issuers.”